Faisalsaddiqui/live-tracking-of-sims/README.md

 • **Contributing:**
 We welcome contributions!
 If you'd like to help improve this project.

-• **License:**
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 • **Acknowledgments:**
 Thanks to the community of Sims enthusiasts and developers for inspiring this project.